jhumelsine/jhumelsine.github.io/_posts/2025-04-04-mutation-testing.md

 ## Tests the Tests
 With TDD, we start with a failing test before implementing the feature.
 This ensures that we don’t create a false-positive test by accident that passes regardless of the implementation.

-Then we provide an implementation, with a quick possibly hardcoded known solution, that passes the test.
+Then we provide an implementation, with a quick possibly hardcoded known correct implementation, that passes the test.
 This ensures that the test passes when it should.

 The first two steps of TDD focus upon a correct and accurate test.
+We can then safely refactor the code making it cleaner knowing that any accidental diversions in behavior will be caught by the tests.

 ## Double-Entry Bookkeeping
 <img src="https://www.financestrategists.com/uploads/Dual-Aspect-Concept-of-Accounting-Example-2.png" alt="Double-Entry Bookkeeping" title="Image Source: https://www.financestrategists.com/accounting/accounting-concepts-and-principles/dual-aspect-concept-of-accounting/" width = "35%" align="right" style="padding-right: 20px;">

 Test and implementation confirm each other.
-Behavior resides in two places.
+Behavior resides in two independent places.
 The test defines the behavior specification, and the code implements the behavior.
 Both test and implementation are executable, and any test/implementation behavior inconsistencies should be identified when tests are executed in CI/CD pipeline builds.
 A change to one without a corresponding change to the other is likely to cause a failure.

 This is a form of [double-entry bookkeeping](https://blog.cleancoder.com/uncle-bob/2017/12/18/Excuses.html) where a mistake on one side of the ledger is caught by the other side of the ledger.

 ## Alas, it’s not perfect
 [Testing can show the presence of bugs, but not their absence!](https://www.goodreads.com/quotes/506689-program-testing-can-be-used-to-show-the-presence-of) — Edsger W. Dijkstra

 The test/implementation partnership only works when tests accurately define the behaviors that the code implements.
-Tests pass unless an assertion or verification inconsistency catches the problem.
+Tests pass unless an assertion or verification violation catches the problem.
 A test might be missing an invariant assertion or verification that allows undesired behavior to appear correct.

 It’s possible to achieve 100% code coverage without a single assertion or verification.
-This can happen when there’s pressure from upper management for more code coverage.
-Haphazard false-positive tests are created to provide code coverage, but all they provide is a false sense of security.
+This can happen when there’s pressure from upper management for more code coverage, or an unexperienced developer gets a test to pass by removing a failing assertion or verification.
+Haphazard false-positive tests provide code coverage, but all they provide is a false sense of security.

 It would be better for these false-positive tests if they had never been created.
 Not only do they test nothing, but they make it more difficult to find code that’s actually not being tested.